 In an effort to keep my reviews objective based on health topics, I structure each in the same way and allow my opinions to come through in the "Bottom Line" at the end.
 Here are my findings for IsaDelight.

 I don't see any evidence that this chocolate is organic.

 WHAT BEANS DO THEY USE?

 They don't explain where they get their beans.
-They don't mention the quality of their beans, so I would assume they use the common forastero beans unless I learned otherwise.
+They don't mention the quality of their beans, so I would assume they use the common forastero beans unless I learn otherwise.

 HOW IS IT PROCESSED?

 They do not call their chocolate raw, but they do say that they use a low-temperature process for their cocoa elements.